SJWxApp/Help/README.md

 SJ Wx App Help:

 Please reference the readme below for guidance on SJ Wx.
-For all other questions, contact me at SJWxApp@gmail.com -vapor
+For all other questions, contact me at SJWxApp@gmail.com <br>
+-vapor

 <strong>App Mission:</strong><br>